HindAlz/healthcare_app/README.md

 3. Use a model available to your project that supports Chat Completions.
 4. Open a staff visit log, confirm it contains synthetic data, and request a summary.

-That action sends the displayed summary and notes to OpenAI.
-Do not enter real patient information into this demo.
-Never commit a key or paste it into Python source.
-A `.env` file is not loaded automatically; use operating-system environment variables.

 ## Structure

 | File | Purpose |